colinaut/big-bad-web-app/README.md

 * Add filter function to show games that are still open
 * Add booking functionality
 * Make event booking section only show when booking is open (how is this set on the server?)
-* Show list of games that user is booked into
-* Make favorite star connect to database
 * Get load Events Since working
-* Figure out why Public Events Since doesn't work
-* Get fetch single event to work (not sure why it's not now)
 * Get Jerry to fix ASCII crud
+* How to show GM if not logged in?
+* Get Jerry to set CORS for delete favorite